 For most travelers it’s easy to stick to “known commodities” where road trips are concerned.
 Fast food and chain restaurants can quickly become the order of the day.
-The food at chains, while not generally spectacular, is familiar.
-Even vegans, many of whom eschew fast food, could eat their way across the country via P.F.
-Chang’s, Chipotle, and Subway’s Veggie Delight.
+Vegan fast food, while not generally spectacular, is familiar.

 I enjoyed a full-flavored soy latte in a big round mug while we waited for our orders.